kkenny/sl-course-end-project-wordpress/README.md

 # SimpliLearn Course End Project: Set Up and Monitor a WordPress Instance

 ## Objectives
-To set up and monitoring a WordPress instance for your organization is to establish a reliable and secure online presence that supports your business or organizational goals.
+To set up and monitor a WordPress instance for your organization is to establish a reliable and secure online presence that supports your business or organizational goals.

 ## Relevance
 In this project, several skills and tools are utilized, each serving a specific purpose within the industry: